Some notes on on using the maps on the Askaboutireland.ie website

 The two Map Views icons do produce a different experience.
 The smaller one opens the map within the small window that is used to open the pages.
 I rarely use it.
 Instead, I prefer the larger icon which opens the map in a full, separate, window.
 This gives you a wider view of the maps which can make it easier to find townlands.
 Being Google maps you can zoom in and out.
 Also there is always a slider in the top right-hand corner of the map window which you can move from right to left.
 The default setting is in the middle.
 Sliding it to the left will reveal the modern-day road pattern, etc. which, if you are having difficulty finding a townland, may make it easier to get to the general area where you think the townland is located.
 To get back to the valuation maps, simply move the slider to the right.

-A point about the maps.
-Theoretically, the maps that should accompany the Griffith's Printed Valuation are the maps known in PRONI as the VAL/2/A maps.
-However, as you will see in the PRONI: VAL/2/A/1/17A Glenlough map that I have used in this case study, it is difficult to read.
+If you trawl through the valuation maps covering the six counties of Northern Ireland on the askabout ireland website you will find that most of them are orange in colour and must, therefore, be covering the years 1870-1883.
+Strictly speaking, the maps that should accompany the Griffith's Printed Valuation are the maps known in PRONI as the VAL/2/A maps usually dated 1859/60.
+However, as you will see in the PRONI: VAL/2/A/1/11A Seacon map it is almost impossible to decipher any numbering or lettering on it.
+Even when the map is enlarged to show the main settlement in Seacon More the difficulty still remains.
 This is generally the case throughout the areas of Ulster that I am familiar with.
-The alternative is to use the PRONI VAL/12D maps which were produced by the valuers carrying out the Griffith's Revisions up until c.1930.
-The earliest of these maps differ very little, if at all, from the VAL/2/A maps and are quite acceptable.
+The alternative is to use the easier to read PRONI VAL/12D maps which were produced periodically by the valuers carrying out the Griffith's Revisions up until c.1930.
+The earliest of these maps c.1860s differ very little, if at all, from the VAL/2/A maps and are quite acceptable.
 In most cases the numbering will be virtually the same.
-However, if you find a number of discrepancies in the numbering, and it is important that you get it right, then you will have to go and look at the VAL/2A maps in PRONI.
-Note that locally both the local studies sections in Ballymena and Coleraine libraries hold copies of the VAL/2/A sheets for counties Antrim and Londonderry.
-Coleraine only hold those for Co.
-Londonderry.
+And, to be honest, in townlands where there was little change between 1860 an 1880, apart from some minor changes in the lower case lettering of houses, the askaboutireland maps will match the numbering and lettering in the Printed Griffith's of c.1860 in most townlands.